Young boys do not usually care much about hairstyles. But when they do, they want to make an impression with the trendy hairstyles like the adults.

 When hair is several inches long and straight, give your child bangs and sweep them to the side.
 A couple of highlights will also be fun for him to have.

-Side swept haircuts add height and it’s a style boys can easily comb up themselves in the morning.
+Side swept hairstyles add height and it’s a style boys can easily comb up themselves in the morning.
 A medium fade ensures he doesn’t have too much styling to do.

 Whether hair is thick or thin, tapered haircuts are a quick way to add volume.
 The classy cut flatters every face shape and doesn’t require too much maintenance.